leburgel/uniformMpsTutorial/README.md

 jupyter notebook
 ```

-For performing contractions of tensor networks, we have opted to use the Python implementation of the [<code>ncon</code> contractor](https://arxiv.org/abs/1402.0939), which can be found at https://github.com/mhauru/ncon.
+For performing contractions of tensor networks, we have opted to use the Python implementation of the [<code>ncon</code> contractor](https://arxiv.org/abs/1402.0939), which can be found [here](https://github.com/mhauru/ncon).
 There are undoubtedly many contraction tools that work equally well and any of them may of course be used, but this one has a particularly intuituve and handy syntax.
 To install ncon, you may run
 ```console
 pip install ncon
 ```
-but we have also included the source code for the ncon function in the tutorial folder for convenience.

 ## Contents